 The red arrow shows the date when I got hired.
 The happier the community, the more successful a software project becomes.

 This is how the Hibernate Twitter stats page looks now:

 From around 8200 followers at the end of 2017, we now have over 11.5k Twitter followers.
-Looking forward to seeing the follower count reach 15K in 2019.
+Thanks for following the Hibernate project!